Best practices for enterprise CBRS deployment

 Enterprises can also overlay a private cellular network on top of a Wi-Fi network, but teams should ensure they leave 1 meter of separation between cellular and Wi-Fi APs, said Brian White, director of systems engineering at Celona Inc., a private cellular vendor.

 Anybody can install a CBRS device, but a certified professional installer must register the device within SAS in order to bring it online, Brumfield said.
+Enterprises should ensure their devices have SIMs and chipsets that are designed to support CBRS.

 In indoor environments, private cellular networks use Cat6 cables plugged into usual switches.